-Model 2 extends the specification by including indices based on self-reported measures of cognitive skills, cultural capital and personality traits.
-In line with the endowment hypothesis, cognitive skills as well as the extent of participation in high-cultural activities are positively related to both the occurrence and the number of training activities.
+Model 2 extends the specification by including indices based on self-reported measures of cognitive skills, personality traits and cultural capital.
+In line with the endowment hypothesis, literacy skills as well as cultural capital are positively related to both the occurrence and the number of training activities.
 Self-reported personality traits are only weakly related to on-the-job training.
 The importance of the own occupation decreases the likelihood of never participating in on-the-job training whereas this likelihood increases with external locus of control.
 As expected, the stronger the internal locus of control the higher the frequency of on-the-job training.
-The respective Wald-tests show joint significance of the endowment as well as the family background variables ( $\chi^2(22)=190.79$ , p-value=0.00 and $\chi^2(16)=68.22$ , p-value=0.00, respectively).
+The respective Wald tests show joint significance of the endowment as well as the family background variables ($\chi^2(22)=190.79$, p-value=0.00 and $\chi^2(16)=68.22$, p-value=0.00, respectively).
 Both the intergenerational persistence hypothesis and the endowment hypothesis can be maintained.

 Additional covariates on educational level and full-time equivalent employment experience prior to the actual spell are included in Model 3 in Table 4.
 The results support the path dependency hypothesis.
 Having achieved at least intermediate schooling and any level of vocational degree makes non-formal training abstinence less likely.
 There is no influence of training levels on the frequency of on-the-job training.
-A Wald-test can not reject the joint significance of own formal educational levels on on-the-job training ( $\chi^2(12)=94.78$ , pvalue=0.00).
-The employment experience on the other hand influences the number of training events per spell and hints at a u-shaped relationship.
-This could be explained by growing opportunity costs due to increasing wages over the life-course.
+A Wald test does not reject the joint significance of own formal educational levels on on-the-job training ($\chi^2(12)=94.78$, p-value=0.00).
+The employment experience on the other hand influences the number of training events per spell and hints at a U-shaped relationship.
+This could be explained by growing opportunity costs due to increasing wages over the life course.